techidaily/site-games-able/source/_posts/deciphering-if-spending-on-ea-play-is-justifiable.md

  While the EA Play subscription is available on PC, PlayStation, and Xbox, not all EA games will work on gaming consoles.
 You should check if your favorite title is available on your preferred platform before committing to a subscription to avoid disappointments.

  Furthermore, although you can get EA Play for all three platforms, your membership is tied to the platform you joined on.
-So, if you[sign up for EA Play on the Playstation 5](https://www.makeuseof.com/how-to-subscribe-to-and-use-ea-play-on-ps5/) , you can't use your subscription on your Steam account.
+So, if you [sign up for EA Play on the Playstation 5](https://www.makeuseof.com/how-to-subscribe-to-and-use-ea-play-on-ps5/) , you can't use your subscription on your Steam account.
 This means that you must purchase a separate subscription for these devices.

- EA Play's biggest competitor is[Xbox Game Pass for PC and Xbox Game Pass Ultimate](https://www.makeuseof.com/tag/what-is-xbox-game-pass-everything-need-know/) .
+ EA Play's biggest competitor is [Xbox Game Pass for PC and Xbox Game Pass Ultimate](https://www.makeuseof.com/tag/what-is-xbox-game-pass-everything-need-know/) .
 The former costs $9.99 monthly, while the latter will set you back by $16.99 monthly.

  While the Xbox Game Pass for PC is twice the price of EA Play’s base offering, it does have one big ace up its sleeve—it includes an EA Play subscription, meaning you get everything it offers plus more.
 Xbox Game Pass Ultimate also gives you access to everything in Game Pass for PC, plus the ability to stream your games from the cloud and other features.